| The

 The artist's eye tracks the sign in this environment, and

+the sense under this sign.
 At the same time, Forest puts

 in place, around the sociological walk, another mode of apprehension